Fried Green Heirloom Tomatoes

 - Heat enough oil to cover the bottom of a large skillet over medium-high heat until hot.

-- While the oil is heating, dredge the tomato slices first by completely coating them in the flour, then the buttermilk mixture, and finally the cornmeal mixture.
+- Meanwhile, dredge the tomato slices first by completely coating them in the flour.
+Next, dip them completely in the buttermilk mixture.
+Lastly, coat them in the cornmeal mixture.

-- Place the fried green heirloom tomatoes on a serving plate and sprinkle with some fresh parsley.
-Serve immediately with the buttermilk ranch dressing.
+- Serve by placing the fried green heirloom tomatoes on a serving plate.
+Sprinkle with fresh parsley and serve with the buttermilk ranch dressing.
 Enjoy!

 wow The cornmeal must made these extra crunch!
 They look so amazing, Pam.